srinivasarao549/anew/README.markdown

         })
     }

-Okay, so it's a bit ugly.
-We can do the same thing more prettily with Object.create, but the root problem is the same: *instances of Game don't have their own 'object' property*.
-Therefore, this will break:
+The major problem with this is *instances of Game don't have their own 'object' property*.
+You can't use more than one instance of Game without running into serious issues:

     var game_a = new Game,
         game_b = new Game